drisso/awst_analysis/README.md

 The file `lgg.Rmd` contains the code to reproduce the results in Figure 4.

-The file `cnbc.Rmd` contains the code to reproduce the results in Figure 5.
+The file `cbmc.Rmd` contains the code to reproduce the results in Figure 5.

 ## References